antonmaximus/mahblog/_posts/2014-10-22-gee-interview.md

 * There will be a waiting game.
 Don't play it by focusing on more important items on your to-do list.

+### Looking back from a 2016 Oct POV....

+There was no connection.
+"Why?", you asked.
+Here's why:

+* You whined about that former "the guy"
+* You fabricated about that "salon"

+Be candid.
+Be associated with positive feelings/stories.